babi00/ai4biological-pattern/README.md

     Then we extract the ids of the plants we are interested in and from those we can obtain the native and non-native regions.

     **Note**: the files _species_list_lythrum.csv_, _wcvp_names.csv_, _wcvp_distribution.csv_ are used in the code but they are not present in the repository.

+- `regions_mapping.ipynb`: using an LLM to map all the regions for each sample to a normalized version of the region in order to determin ate if they are invasive, non-invasive or native.
+Since the three-classes classification has been abandoned, this is **TO BE IGNORED**